skwashd/ghcr2ecr/README.md

 # GitHub Container Registry to Amazon Elastic Container Registry Image Sync

+## THIS PROJECT IS NO LONGER MAINTAINED

+I created this before [AWS supported OIDC ffrom GitHub](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+Don't waste your time with this project.
+Use OIDC instead.

+## Old Docs

 ghcr2ecr is a terraform module that sets up the tooling you need to push Docker images from GitHub Container Registry (GHCR) to Amazon Elastic Container Registry (ECR).